 This old historic building has been a funeral home since 1912.
 It has been bought and sold on several occasions.
-I guess people identify with it best as the old Harris & Donoho Funeral Home.
+I guess people identify with it best as the old Harris & Donoho Funeral Home or Newby Funeral Home (now closed).
 We are Phillip & Shirley Anderson.
 We, too, have been in the funeral business for a long time.

 Phillip Anderson started working in an old funeral establishment at the Hackett Funeral Home in Kempville (Smith County) when he was 16 years of age.
 The principal would let him out of school when there was a funeral.
 He went into business in Lafayette, TN in 1977 with the Anderson & Son Funeral Home & Memorial Park that is still in operation by the Anderson's.
 The Alexander Funeral Home in Red Boiling Springs, TN was purchased from Mr. Paul and Ruby Alexander by Phillip Anderson and renamed Anderson Funeral Home and it is still operating today.